Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Results from convolutional neural networks

 Looking at Fig.~\ref{fig:qccnn_correlation_analysis}~(c) and~(d), which show the relationship between accuracy and the number of layers in the quantum circuit of the QCCNN, we also find no clear correlations.
 This is in line with the observations made for random quantum neural networks, cf.\ Fig.~\ref{fig:corr}~(f)-(j).
 It is again hard to extract more rigorous conclusions, especially because the median accuracy for each set of QCCNNs with a specific number of layers in its quantum circuit is always very close to $100\%$.

-Since the entangling gate structures were fixed and all entangling gates parametrized, the correlation between number of trainable parameters and number of entangling gates is very high, by definition.
+Since the entangling gate structures were fixed and all entangling gates parametrized, the correlation between the number of trainable parameters and the number of entangling gates is very high, by definition.
 Therefore, we opt not to show this correlation plot.
 To analyze the usefulness of entanglement in QCCNN models, we calculate the averaged gate entangling power $\bar{\mathcal{C}}$, cf.\ Eq.~\eqref{eq:avgC}, of the models after training, as done in Sec.~\ref{subsec:results:rnd:analysis}.
 For this analysis, we exclude QCCNNs without entangling gates for obvious reasons.
 The relationship between this metric and classification accuracy is shown in Fig.~\ref{fig:qccnn_correlation_analysis}~(e) and~(f), for each data set.
 We do not find a correlation between the classification accuracy of a QCCNN and its averaged gate entangling power $\bar{\mathcal{C}}$.
 However, for the handwritten-digit data set, we observe that most models with larger $\bar{\mathcal{C}}$ reach a classification accuracy of $\sim 100\%$ on the validation data set.
-Conversely, if a model performs bad, it is most likely one with lower $\bar{\mathcal{C}}$.
+Conversely, if a model performs badly, it is most likely one with lower $\bar{\mathcal{C}}$.
 Nevertheless, the amount of data is again too limited to make a statistically significant statement.
 We still note that QCCNNs with more entangling gates show a lower $\bar{\mathcal{C}}$, which we further analyze in Fig.~\ref{fig:qccnn_avg_gate_ent_vs_n_entangling_gates}.
 In fact, these two quantities seem to be inversely proportional.
 Fitting the expression

 with $N_{2\rmq}$ the number of entangling gates in the quantum circuit used for the quantum convolution, to all data points, we get the curve depicted in Fig.~\ref{fig:qccnn_avg_gate_ent_vs_n_entangling_gates}, with parameters $a = 1.47 \pm 0.10$ and $b = 0.13 \pm 0.01$.
 We may explain this inverse relation as a consequence of the total gate entangling power being distributed among all entangling gates for each model.
-While a deeper analysis is needed, this suggests that, for problems which require a certain amount of entanglement generated by a quantum model, models with a small amount of entangling gates may be as performant as models with many such gates.
-Moreover, training the former should be easier through classical simulation, since they can have much less parameters and, thus, require less circuit simulations to calculate gradients.